nraomobiquityinc/Slacker/README.md

 #### Execute

   Slacker calls the `execute()` method when a request requires that your action be performed.
-It receives a `data` parameter with relavent request information, and a `callback` paramature that must return a string which will be the bot's response in Slack.
+It receives a `data` parameter with relavent request information, and a `callback` parameter that must return a string which will be the bot's response in Slack.
 This method is required on all actions.

 ##### The `data` Object